SabeehDanish/RandomMota/README.md

 - 👋 Hi, I’m Sabeeh Danish, also known as @RandomMota online.
-I'm currently a grade 12 high school student, and also (hopefully) an aspiring engineer in the future!
+I'm currently a grade 12 high school student, and also (hopefully) an aspiring engineer!
 - 👀 I’m interested in game design and arduino projects.
 - 🌱 I’m currently learning Java, more specifically, game design in Java.
 - 📫 How to reach me: Sabeehdanish06@gmail.com